1970 – 1990

 2000 and Beyond!

-In 2001, CEI became a licensed animal shelter in order to provide pet therapy to people with disabilities and in nursing homes.
+In 2001, Creative Enterprises became a licensed animal shelter in order to provide pet therapy to people with disabilities and in nursing homes.
 Our clients go into the community as a class and provide the therapy to others.
 We have a variety of animals so that people interested in working with animals can gain experience.